 of polarized quivers, which is bijective on vertices and arrows.
-Note, that $\huQ$ is in particular a gentle polarized quiver.
-Thus, we have now for each special arrow $\eps_i\in\Qsp$ a linearly ordered set
+Note, that $\huQ$ is a gentle polarized quiver.
+In particular, for each special arrow $\eps_i\in\Qsp$ we now have a linearly ordered set

 of letters.
-With our conventions we may set
+With our conventions, we may set

 for all $i\in Q_0$.